MIA2I/SkeletalSimilarityMetric/README.md

 SkeletalSimilarity.m is the main function of the calculation of skeletal similarity.

-Run Example.m to compare the skeletal similarity metric with the traditional evaluation metrics Se, Sp, Acc and CAL.
+Run Example.m to compare the skeletal similarity metric with the traditional evaluation metrics Se, Sp and Acc.